Recognize the need for validation and test sets to preview model performance on unseen data

 16.1.1 Training, Test, and Validation Sets

-From the last lecture, we learned that increasing model complexity decreased our model’s training error but increased its variance.
+From lecture 14, we learned that increasing model complexity decreased our model’s training error but increased its variance.
 This makes intuitive sense: adding more features causes our model to fit more closely to data it encountered during training, but it generalizes worse to new data that hasn’t been seen before.
 For this reason, a low training error is not always representative of our model’s underlying performance – we need to also assess how well it performs on unseen data to ensure that it is not overfitting.

 Truly, the only way to know when our model overfits is by evaluating it on unseen data.
 Unfortunately, that means we need to wait for more data.
 This may be very expensive and time-consuming.